maxproske/learn-aws/README.md

 # learn-aws-devops

-Following a YouTube series on theoretical and practical AWS DevOps by Abhishek.
+Following a YouTube series on AWS DevOps by Abhishek with theoretical and practical examles.

 ## Cool Things

-- Auto-scale instances across multiple availability zones
+- Auto-scale servers across multiple availability zones & without Kubernetes

 ## Not Cool Things

+- Vendor lock-in